 Whether you’re hiring an entry-level staffer or an upper-level manager, it takes a lot of time and effort to find the right fit.
 Ensure that yours are well spent by considering all options before jumping into the hiring process.

-It’s an all-too-common scenario in the hiring world: a simple question from a candidate like ‘tell me about the role’ throws the recruiter for a loop and sends the conversation into awkward territory.
+It’s an all-too-common scenario in the hiring world: a simple question from a candidate like ‘Tell me about the role’ throws the recruiter for a loop and sends the conversation into awkward territory.
 Rather than having a nuanced understanding of the job and what the hiring manager is looking for, the recruiter has only some boilerplate language and a list of a few required skills to go on–far from an effective way to narrow down the right candidate.
 As a result, you risk turning off good candidates and advancing ones that aren’t quite the right fit.

 Before you start advertising a position, ensure that the hiring manager who will be working with the selected candidate and the recruiter(s) who will be building the pool of candidates are on the same page about what the right person for the job is like.
 Define the work the winning candidate will be doing, the skills necessary for the job, and what success looks like in the role.
 Recruiters should have a firm grasp on every position they work to fill and be able to discuss them with candidates confidently.

 Bias can eliminate great candidates from the running without you even realizing it, and its costs are significant.
-According to one study on gender bias², a mere 1% bias would result in 32 failed hires a year for a typical Fortune 500 company, adding up to $2.8 million annually in lost productivity.
+According to one study on gender bias, a mere 1% bias would result in 32 failed hires a year for a typical Fortune 500 company, adding up to $2.8 million annually in lost productivity.

 Matching a position’s required skills with those on applicants’ resumes isn’t an easy task, especially for niche positions and senior leadership roles.
 So when you find someone who’s a great fit on paper, it can be tempting to overlook their not-so-great real-world qualities, like a chilly demeanor or an aversion to the kind of after-hours social gatherings that are a regular occurrence for your team.

 It’s a standard line item in the hiring checklist: collecting references.
 But do you always check them?
 If the answer is no, you’d be wise to rethink it.
-According to a Career Builder survey³, 62% of hiring managers said they’d received negative feedback after contacting a candidate’s reference.
+According to a Career Builder survey, 62% of hiring managers said they’d received negative feedback after contacting a candidate’s reference.
 And nearly 30% of them said they’d caught a fake reference–a sure sign of a hiring mistake waiting to happen.

-Going the DIY Route
+Going the DIY route

-Hire With Confidence With The Help Of Our Staffing Experts
+Hire With Confidence With the Help of Our Staffing Experts

 Don’t leave the quality of your new hires up to luck.
 Get it right the first time, faster, with help from our recruiting professionals.
 We have two decades of experience helping organizations discover the perfect blend of skills and culture fit in the candidates they hire, paving the way for long-term success.
-Schedule your free consultation to discuss your hiring needs today.